aisingapore/PeekingDuck/docs/node_yolo.md

 ### Max Total Detections

-The maximum total number of detected instances in an image is set at _50_ by default.
-The maximum number of total detection can be adjusted as shown below:
+The maximum total number of detected instances in an image.
+The default number is _50_.
+The maximum number should be an integer.
+The number can be adjusted as shown below:

 ```yaml
 nodes: